 3. Diligently Scanning Emails

-In many cases, effective email security begins and ends with being more diligent with the emails you open and the links that click.
+In many cases, effective email security begins and ends with being more diligent with the emails you open and the links that you click.

 Clickable links can take you to a variety of malicious websites designed to download viruses and keyloggers that capture everything you type into your computer.
 These programs can make it very easy for hackers to get access to your personal banking information, usernames and passwords, and other secure business information.